applicaster/developer.applicaster.com/book/player/quickbrick-tv-player.md

 # Player Plugin

-This document explains how to create a player plugin for the Quick Brick framework.
+This document explains how to create a player plugin for the Quick-Brick framework.

 ## Create your plugin project

 In order to have a working environment for your plugin, you will need several things :

-- a repository for your plugin code
+- A repository for your plugin code.
-- tooling to create the Quick Brick react-native entry point, so you can start the React-Native server locally
+- Tooling to create the Quick-Brick react-native entry point, so you can start the React-Native server locally.
-- Native source code for the app you are working with.
+- Native source code for the app you are working with, for that you can use the [Downloaded development project](/getting-started/download-development-project.md).

 ## Specific requirements

-because The Quick Brick app is built with react-native, and react-native is still implemented in objective-C on iOS, it is important that the main player view class and all the properties declared below are annotated with `@objc` and declared as public
+Because the Quick-Brick app is built with react-native, and react-native is still implemented in objective-C on iOS, it is important that the main player view class and all the properties declared below are annotated with `@objc` and declared as public.

 ## Anatomy of a QuickBrick player plugin

-Simply put, the main export of your player plugin should simply be a view, extending UIView on iOS, and FrameLayout on android.
+The main export of your player plugin should simply be a view, extending UIView on iOS, and FrameLayout on android.

-your view must have the following properties below.
+Your view must have the following properties below.

 Everytime the react-native code is setting or changing a property in the react-native component, it invokes the setter function of the relevant property.
 Depending on the value of that property, you can trigger whatever action is required on the native side (play / pause, mute / unmute, seek, etc...)

 Typically, the javascript front end will look something like this (there are more props and component methods, but this is just an example)